laurieskelly/srccon-data/2014/transcripts/Session_15_Data_Processing_Pipeline_fixed.md

 >&gt;Yes.
 How about we start in that corner of the room.
 Waldo

->would you like to describe a data processing project.
+would you like to describe a data processing project.
 You don't have

->to if you don't want to.
+to if you don't want to.

 >&gt;Sure.
 There is a hobby one that -- despite when I run the

->U.S. data institute, when I go home in the evening I work on it in
+U.S. data institute, when I go home in the evening I work on it in

->ways that I can't do at work.
+ways that I can't do at work.
 There is a project.
 Crump, named for

->Beverly T. Crump, the very first secretary of business in Virginia in
+Beverly T. Crump, the very first secretary of business in Virginia in

->1901.
+1901.
 I buy data from the State of Virginia of their corporate

->records.
+records.
 They sell them for a monthly subscription.
 I pay the

->subscription and give the data away so nobody else has to pay for the
+subscription and give the data away so nobody else has to pay for the

->subscription.
+subscription.
 It's awful.
 It's 800 megs of data.
 I put together a

->data processing pipeline to turn it into something useful.
+data processing pipeline to turn it into something useful.
 It's in

->Python and I have yellow files that specify the text and the field
+Python and I have yellow files that specify the text and the field

->names they should mount to.
+names they should mount to.
 So it produces J song versions of that.

->It can produce one J son file for each record.
+It can produce one J son file for each record.
 That gives you

->millions of J son files.
+millions of J son files.
 You get an elastic search map that tells you

->the constraint for each column and it also creates bulk import files.
+the constraint for each column and it also creates bulk import files.

->Elastic search can only import 10,000 at a time I think.
+Elastic search can only import 10,000 at a time I think.

 >&gt;How does it run.